suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 This specification introduces two extensions to the SUIT envelope and the manifest structure, as motivated in {{arch}}.

-First, the envelope is enhanced with the suit-protection-wrappers parameter to carry one or multiple SUIT_Encryption_Info payloads.
-The content of the SUIT_Encryption_Info payloads is explained in {{AES-KW}} and in {{HPKE}}.
-When an encrypted firmware image is conveyed, then the suit-protection-wrappers parameter MUST be included in the envelope.
+The SUIT envelope is enhanced with a key exchange payload, which is carried inside the suit-protection-wrappers parameter, see {{envelope-fig}}.
+One or multiple SUIT_Encryption_Info payload(s) are carried within the suit-protection-wrappers parameter.
+The content of the SUIT_Encryption_Info payload is explained in

-Second, the manifest is extended with the suit-cek-verification parameter.
-This parameter is optional and is utilized in environments where a battery exhaustion attack is deemed worthwhile protecting against.
-Details about the CEK verification can be found in {{cek-verification}}.
+{{AES-KW}} (for AES-KW) and in {{HPKE}} (for HPKE).
+When the encryption capability is used, the suit-protection-wrappers parameter MUST be included in the envelope.

 ~~~
 SUIT_Envelope_Tagged = #6.107(SUIT_Envelope)